Libdeh/Hangman-Discord-Bot/README.md

 # Hangman-Discord-Bot
-A Discord bot that lets members play Hangman
+A Discord bot that let's users play Hangman